SKATER

 Icon of person Yuma Kagiyama

 Yuma Kagiyama (鍵山 優真, Kagiyama Yūma; born May 5, 2003) is a Japanese figure skater.
-He is the 2022 Olympic silver medalist, a three-time World silver medalist (2021, 2022, 2024), the 2024 Four Continents Champion, the 2024–25 ISU Grand Prix Final silver medalist, the 2023–24 ISU Grand Prix Final bronze medalist, the 2020 Four Continents bronze medalist, a seven-time Grand Prix medalist (six gold, one bronze), a three-time ISU Challenger Series medalist (two gold, one silver), the 2022 Olympic silver medalist in the team event and the 2024–25 Japanese National Champion.
+He is the 2022 Olympic silver medalist, a three-time World silver medalist (2021, 2022, 2024), the 2024 Four Continents Champion, the 2024–25 ISU Grand Prix Final silver medalist, the 2023–24 ISU Grand Prix Final bronze medalist, the 2020 Four Continents bronze medalist, an nine-time Grand Prix medalist (eight gold, one bronze), a three-time ISU Challenger Series medalist (two gold, one silver), the 2022 Olympic silver medalist in the team event and the 2024–25 Japanese National Champion.
 At the junior level, Kagiyama is the 2020 Youth Olympic champion, the 2020 World Junior silver medalist, and the 2019–20 Japan Junior national champion.
 Kagiyama is the former world junior record holder for the free skate and combined total score under the ISU Judging System.
 Read more on Wikipedia

 Memorability Metrics